lino-framework/book/docs/dev/index.rst

     on your machine.
 It's easier than with Django.
 A ``settings.py`` and a ``manage.py``.

-3.  :doc:`/tutorials/polls/mysite/index` : Convert the “Polls”
+3.  :doc:`polls/index` : Convert the "Polls"
     application from Django’s tutorial into a Lino application.
 This will illustrate some differences between Lino and Django.